sethgrid/peerreview/README.md

 3) Download the .json config from your [Google API Console Credentials page](https://console.developers.google.com/apis/credentials) and move it to `oauth_config.json`.

+### API

+When a user signs in via Google Sign-In, there is a cookie created called `auth`, eg: `auth=XhfsnkIJPRwe_znXfhizqkVBtoD.AeXYVcRa`.
+This session token is stored in memory server side with an expiration of 24 hours.
+This same session token can be used to make API calls client side into the system using the `X-Session-Token` header.
+For example, `curl localhost:3333/dash --header "X-Session-Token: XhfsnkIJPRwe_znXfhizqkVBtoD.AeXYVcRa` and `curl localhost:3333/dash --cookie "auth=XhfsnkIJPRwe_znXfhizqkVBtoD.AeXYVcRa"` both will work.
+Any authenticated endpoint will check for either a valid auth cookie or x-session-token.

 ### Contributing

 To keep the deploy of `peerreview` simple, you must bundle all the required files (html, css, javascript).